Drug Comparison

 • Patient satisfaction and treatment persistence are strongly correlated with perceived efficacy

-These data suggest that both oral and injectable options will have important roles, with individual patient preference driving optimal treatment selection.
+These data suggest that both oral and injectable options have important roles, with individual patient preference driving optimal treatment selection.

 Impact on the Broader Obesity Treatment Landscape

-2. Established injectable therapy: Tirzepatide (Zepbound) for patients needing more weight loss than oral options provide
+2. Established injectable therapy: Tirzepatide (Zepbound) for patients needing more weight loss than oral options provide — available now

-3. Maximal-efficacy injectable therapy: Retatrutide for patients with severe obesity, significant metabolic comorbidities, or MASLD
+3. Maximal-efficacy injectable therapy: Retatrutide for patients with severe obesity, significant metabolic comorbidities, or MASLD — anticipated mid-2027 to early 2028

 This tiered approach mirrors how other chronic diseases are managed, with treatment intensity matched to disease severity.